AlvinDefanno/AlvinDefanno/README.md

 - 👋 Hi, I’m @AlvinDefanno
 - 👀 I’m interested in Database
 - 🌱 I’m currently learning Database (mysql, Pyton for Database)
-- 💞️ I’m looking to collaborate on any organization
-- 📫 How to reach me please contact me on @alvindefano@gmail.com
+- 📫 How to reach me please contact me on alvindefano@gmail.com

 <!---
 AlvinDefanno/AlvinDefanno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.